ldrolez/free-midi-chords/README.md

 # SHLD Free MIDI Chord Packs

-Now over than 10000 MIDI files and 165 chord progressions per key!
+Now over than 10000 MIDI files and 170 chord progressions per key!
 This is a collaborative project to create a collection of all chords and useful chord progressions in all keys, as MIDI files, usable with your favorite DAW.
+Each progression comes with mood-based tags, yes you can finally find that "nostalgic but hopeful" progression without scrolling for hours.

 This collection is FREE and you can contribute to it using the issue tracker above.
 Please use the bug tracker if you find incorrect chords!